Easier way to change work planes

 handler toolbar to select which work plane you currently have in use in the model.
 You can switch between the different saved work planes and base points.

-Select the saved work plane or the base pointpoint in a model that is used to define a point and north direction (y axis) in another coordinate system
+Select the saved work plane or the base pointpoint in a model that is used to define a starting point in surveying and that is used as an anchor point in coordinate and height transformations

 on the list in the toolbar to activate it.